Gudivada: History

 The name Gudivada was derived from Gudi meaning Temple and Vada means Settlement or town in Telugu language.
 The presence of Habitation at this city may be dated back to 3rd Century BCE or 2nd Century BCE since the time of Sathavahanas as per some inscriptions.
 Archaeological excavations conducted at Gudivada yielded an ancient Buddhist stupa mound and Jain relics.
 Gudivada is religiously diversified city with many Hindu Temples and important Jain Tirth of Bhagawan Parshvanath located at market road.
-Vidarbhapuri was one of its earlier names.

 Geography

 It is located in the Coastal Andhra region of the state.
 Gudivada is located 41 kilometres (25.5 mi) east of the district headquarters, Machilipatnam, and 45 kilometres (27.9 mi) south of by road to Amaravati (state capital) It lies on the Eastern coastal plains.
 The city is located in zone 3 as per Earthquake zones of India.

 Climate

 Gudivada falls in the hot, humid region of the country, and it is less than 35 miles from Bay of Bengal.
 The climate of the town is very hot in summer and is pleasant during the winter.
 The hottest day falls in the month of May with shift to June during some years.